 Executives and other business leaders are typically responsible for creating strategic direction and goal setting.
 They may engage a host of internal and external experts to help them understand the pressures, opportunities, and constraints, but it is typically their responsibility to ensure the company is on the right path.
 Business architects may play a part in helping define the strategy but more often their role is creating a more structured view of the strategy work so that it can easily be communicated to and consumed by others within the organization.

 Provide a Contextual Viewpoint:

 Once an organization takes on a problem, it becomes highly focused.
-Successful organizations learn through experience that laser-like focus on their problems is critical to solving them, and good management strongly encourages this view.
-But as people start narrowing their focus on problem details, they often lose sight of important contextual factors that can significantly affect the outcome.
+We have all learned that getting a laser like focus on our problems is critical to solving them and management strongly encourages this view.
+But as people start narrowing their focus on problem details they often lose sight of important contextual factors that can significantly affect the outcome.
 These may be as clear as external competitive influences and opportunities to collaborate with others inside the organization or less obvious challenges with culture or politics and conflicts with other activities in other organizations.
 One of the architect’s roles is to ensure the bigger picture isn’t lost as focus increases.